-When loading the camera with a fifty-foot roll of film, place the tension lever 21 against the stud marked 50, and if a one-hundred-foot roll is used, place lever against stud marked 100, see Fig. 11.
+When loading the camera with a fifty-foot roll of film, place the tension lever 21 against the stud marked 50, and if a hundred-foot roll is used, place lever against stud marked 100, see Fig. 11.

-Note: One fifty-foot and one one-hundred-foot film spool are furnished with each Ciné-Kodak.
+Note: A fifty-foot and a hundred-foot film spool are furnished with each Ciné-Kodak.
 The former should be used as the take-up spool when you load the camera with a fifty-foot roll of unexposed film.
-The latter should be used as the take-up spool when loading with a one-hundred-foot roll of film.
+The latter should be used as the take-up spool when loading with a hundred-foot roll of film.